mrmcshane/k8s-training/README.md

 ### Deployments

 A deployment is how we manage groups of pods.
+Pods are usually configured as a template and assigned to a `Replica Set`, then the replica set is deployed using a deployment.
+This allows us to deploy multiple copies of a pod for high availability.

 ![deployments](img/k8s_deployment.png "deployments")